mgonrui/garbage-collector-c42/README.md

 # What it is
 A rudimentary "garbage collector" made for c 42 school projects.
-It does automatic freeing, but you'll still have to do manual allocs :(
+It does automatic freeing, but you'll still have to do manual allocs.

 # How does it work